RayMairlot/Batch-Render-Tools/README.md

 + **Run batch render**

   Renders all the batch jobs.
 The button will be disabled if there are no render jobs or if one or more jobs has an invalid filepath.
+Blender will not only remain active while rendering, but can be completely closed.
+To cancel the render close the command prompt window.

 + **Hibernate**

   Option to hibernate the computer after batch rendering.
-(Don't know if you have to explicitly enable this in Windows first)
+(Don't know if you have to explicitly [enable this in Windows first](https://support.microsoft.com/en-gb/kb/920730))

 + **Batch jobs summary**